Urban Mobility

 Try car sharing.
 If you are unable to use active mobility or public transit, several cities are facilitating EV car-sharing programs with sliding-scale rates to support access to affordable and clean transportation.
 If you are in a city in the U.S., you can sign up with one of these five equitable car-sharing programs.

 Purchase an electric vehicle if you must own a car.
 For some individuals, it may not be possible to avoid car ownership, either because of the lack of public infrastructure or other access needs.
 If you intend to purchase a car, consider an electric vehicle instead.
-Here is a guide that may help you find the best EV for your needs.
-See Electric Vehicles Nexus.
+EV Life has an informative blog with buying guides and advice for new or used EV buyers.
+See Electric Vehicles Nexus for more.

 Speak up.
 Write an op-ed to a newspaper or post on social media about transit needs in your neighborhood.
 Consider writing longer pieces for online sites such as Medium, like this one about the application of some of Copenhagen’s transit policies to cities in the U.S.